Alex Dibbs: Career

-In April 1963, after attending an advanced management programme at Harvard Business School, he was appointed assistant general manager in Northern Control, where he developed a reputation for getting to know his branch staff well and communicating with them personally.
+In April 1963, after graduating from the Advanced Management Programme at Harvard Business School, Dibbs was appointed assistant general manager in Northern Control, where he developed a reputation for getting to know his branch staff well and communicating with them personally.
 In 1966 he was promoted general manager of Metropolitan Control West.

 In 1968 Westminster Bank announced plans to merge with National Provincial Bank and its subsidiary District Bank to form National Westminster Bank.
-Dibbs was appointed general manager of the new bank's domestic banking division, and was responsible for completely reorganising the business following what was then the biggest merger in British banking history.
+Dibbs was appointed general manager of the new NatWest domestic banking division, and was responsible for completely reorganising the business following what was then the biggest merger in British banking history.
 In 1970, the year in which the merger took full effect, Dibbs was appointed deputy chief executive, and joined the board of directors.
-He became NatWest Group Chief Executive in May 1972 and served for five years before stepping down, having been promoted deputy chairman in 1977 serving until his retirement in 1982.
+He became chief executive officer in May 1972 and served for five years before becoming deputy chairman in 1977, serving until his retirement in 1982.

-Also Joint Deputy Chairman of British Airways (1981–85), Dibbs chaired the MCC finance committee and served as President of Marylebone Cricket Club (for 1983/84).
-He was appointed CBE in 1983.
+Also joint deputy chairman of British Airways (1981–85), Dibbs chaired the finance committee of Marylebone Cricket Club, before serving as club president for 1983/84.

+He was appointed a Commander of the Order of the British Empire (CBE) in the 1983 Birthday Honours.

-Family life
+Personal life

 In 1948, he married (Helen) Pearl Mathewson (died 1995), eldest daughter of James Wallace Mathewson.

-He and his wife lived at Tadworth, Surrey, and had two daughters.
+A keen cricketer and golfer, Dibbs lived with his wife at Tadworth, Surrey, and had two daughters.

+His memorial service was held on 20 January 1986 at the Guild Church of St Margaret, Lothbury led by the Rector, Chandos Morgan, with lessons read by Lord Boardman and P. B. H. May, and the eulogy given by Robin Leigh-Pemberton, Governor of the Bank of England.